Who is this guide for?

 Please click here to download the add-in.

 Click ‘Install’ when prompted and a progress bar will appear showing the progress of the install.
-Select ‘OK’ once the installation has completed to finalise the registration.
+Select ‘OK’ once the installation has been completed, finalising the registration.

 Once installed, if you open up Microsoft Outlook, you will now see an additional menu item in the top toolbar, ‘Osprey Approach’ as shown below.